mozilla/kitsune/docs/hacking_howto.rst

 Database
 --------

-At a minimum, you will need to define a database connection.
-See above for a sample database configuration.

-Note the two settings ``TEST_CHARSET`` and ``TEST_COLLATION``.
-Without these, the test suite will use MySQL's (moronic) defaults when creating the test database (see below) and lots of tests will fail.
-Hundreds.
+You defined a database connection in ``kitsune/settings_local.py``.

-Create the database and grant permissions to the user, based on your database settings.
+Now create the database and grant permissions to the user, based on your database settings.
 For example, using the settings above::

     $ mysql -u root -p